- When you outsource SEO, you work with a third party to handle some or all of the SEO work for your brand.

 At that moment, you’ll find yourself asking whether you should do SEO in-house vs outsourcing it.
 The biggest reason to outsource SEO is that it allows you to focus on what you do best while gaining the benefit of SEO expertise.
 As a result, you’ll drive your organic results further than you could on your own.

 Instead of spending thousands of hours on the minutiae of SEO, you can focus on developing your marketing strategy and improving marketing integration across channels (and across internal departments).

-With SEO outsourcing, you are in essence expanding your team, without all the overhead of hiring an internal team.
-You’re getting insight from SEO strategists and specialists who have gained expertise through working with multiple clients in a variety of industries.
-This gives your SEO a fresh eye as to the most effective strategies and techniques for your brand.
+With SEO outsourcing, you can expand your team’s bandwidth without the overhead of hiring an internal team.
+You gain insight and expertise from SEO strategists and specialists who have experience with multiple clients in a variety of industries.
+This diversity enables a more effective strategy

 When should you outsource SEO projects?

-There are several scenarios when it’s very beneficial to outsource your SEO projects.
+There are several scenarios when it’s better to outsource your SEO projects.

 If you need more expertise